lkuper/CSE290Q-2019-09/course-overview.md

 ## Course project

 Every participant in the course will carry out an independent project.
-Expect to spend about 60 hours of work on the project over the course of the quarter.
+Expect to spend about 50 hours of work on the project over the course of the quarter.

 (TODO: project details and logistics)

-  - Monday, 10/29: Project checkpoint 1
+  - Friday, 10/25: Project checkpoint 1
-  - Monday, 11/12: Project checkpoint 2
+  - Monday, 11/11: Project checkpoint 2
-  - Wednesday, 11/28: Project checkpoint 3
+  - Wednesday, 11/27: Project checkpoint 3
-  - Wednesday, 12/12: Hard deadline to have finished the project
+  - Wednesday, 12/4 and Friday, 12/6: In-class project presentations

 ## Grading

-TODO: homework?

   - Responses to readings: 25%
   - Participation in class discussion: 20%